 How Much Does the Minimum Car Insurance Cost in Pennsylvania?

-In Pennsylvania, insurers use several factors to determine premiums, including age, zip code, driving history and credit score.
+Insurers use several factors to determine car insurance premiums in Pennsylvania, including age, zip code, driving history and credit score.
 Each company weighs these considerations differently, which means your choice of insurer can affect your premiums, as well.

 According to MoneyGeek's research, Pennsylvania’s cheapest insurer is USAA, with policies averaging $374 per year.
 However, their services are only available for military families.
 For other drivers in Pennsylvania, GEICO features the next-best prices, with auto insurance policies averaging $543 per year.